NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 ***It is strongly recommended*** to use the provided `sl.interposer.dll` binary and follow the above guidelines.
 The prebuilt binary automatically performs the above steps when loading SL plugins to ensure maximum security.
 If you decide to build your own `sl.interposer.dll`, make sure to enforce your own strict security policies.

+* Note that if using provided development SL DLLs or if using self-built SL DLLs, they will not be signed.
+In these cases (which should be used ONLY in development/debugging situations and never shipped), you will need to temporarily disable the app's signature-checking.

 ### 2.2 INITIALIZING SL

 #### 2.2.1 SL FEATURE LIFECYCLE

 Here is the typical lifecycle for SL features:

 * Requested feature DLLs are loaded during `slInit` call.
     * This is (and must be) done before any DX/VK APIs are invoked (which is why the app must call slInit very early in its initialization)
     * The feature "request" process is detailed in [featuresToLoad in preferences](#222-preferences)